karagenc/socket.io-go/README.md

 ## Transports

-If you are contributing to this library please see: [Writing a New Transport.](CONTRIBUTING.md#writing-a-new-transport)
+If you are a contributor please see: [Developing a Transport](CONTRIBUTING.md#developing-a-transport)

 ## JSON